Umair-Waseem/marine-debris-classifier/README.md

 ## Limitations

-* Small and imbalanced dataset
+* The dataset is small and imbalanced.
-* Very few `metal` class samples
+* The `metal` class has very few samples.
-* Many images contain multiple debris types
+* Some images contain more than one debris type.
-* Official model predicts only one dominant class
+* The official model predicts only one main class per image.
-* Multi-label branch is experimental and validation-tuned
+* The multi-label branch is experimental and tuned on validation data.
-* Streamlit apps are academic prototypes, not production systems
+* The Streamlit apps are academic prototypes, not production systems.

 ---